Alvina E. Krause (1893-1981) Collection

-The Alvina Krause Collection fills five legal-sized boxes and one drop front box and spans the dates 1929-2003.
-The bulk of the collection consists of Krause's teaching notes from her years at Northwestern University's School of Speech.
-The collection also included biographical information, correspondence, and materials related to various productions on which Krause worked.
+The Alvina Krause Collection spans the dates 1929-2003.
+The bulk of the original donation consists of Krause's teaching notes from her years at Northwestern University's School of Speech.
+The collection also includes biographical information, correspondence, and materials related to various productions on which Krause worked.

 The bulk of Alvina Krause's papers were given to the Library of Congress after her death.
 Most of the material in this collection was gathered over many years by David Downs, a former student of Krause's and faculty member in Northwestern University's School of Communication.
 The collection includes a substantial number of photocopies that Downs made.
 While the collection lacks the depth that complete personal papers would have, it contains much original material and provides a useful and informative resource for researchers studying Krause's life and work.

 The course notes are one of the highlights of the collection, offering an insight into Krause's teaching method and style, as well as her general approach to the art of acting.
 Krause's notes to cast members at both the Eagles Mere Playhouse and Bloomsburg Theatre Ensemble are additional highlights, revealing her individualized approach to working with students.
 In addition, the collection includes biographical materials, correspondence, and materials documenting theatrical productions at Northwestern, Eagles Mere Playhouse, and the Bloomsburg Theatre Ensemble.